Formula Reference

 Cumulative GPA Calculator Logic

-CumulativeGPA=TotalQualityPoints/TotalCreditHoursCumulative GPA = Total Quality Points / Total Credit Hours
+Cumulative GPA = Total Quality Points / Total Credit HoursWhy a Perfect Semester Won't Jump Your GPA From 2.6 to 3.3

-What Is the Cumulative GPA Calculator?
+What the Cumulative GPA Calculator Actually Does

-The Cumulative GPA Calculator works out your overall grade point average by combining every course grade and credit hour you have completed across all semesters.
-Unlike a semester GPA, which resets each term, your cumulative GPA is a running weighted average that reflects your full academic record.
-According to the Rutgers University academic progress guide, cumulative GPA is the figure used for graduation honours, scholarship eligibility, and graduate school applications, making it the most consequential number on your transcript.
-This calculator lets you work out that number from individual courses, build up a running total across semesters, or project the grade you need to hit a specific target.
+This tool works out overall grade point average by combining every course grade and credit hour completed across all semesters.
+Unlike a semester GPA, which resets each term, cumulative GPA is a running weighted average reflecting a full academic record.
+According to the Rutgers University academic progress guide, cumulative GPA is the figure used for graduation honours, scholarship eligibility, and graduate school applications, the single most consequential number on a transcript.
+The calculation uses quality points: each course's grade point value multiplied by its credit hours, summed across all courses, then divided by total credit hours, so a 3-credit B (3.0 grade points) contributes 9.0 quality points while a 4-credit A (4.0) contributes 16.0.
+This automatically weights heavier courses more, which is exactly what makes cumulative GPA more informative than a simple grade average.

 Why You Cannot Average Semester GPAs

-Consider a student with three semesters: a 15-credit fall at 3.0, a 6-credit summer at 4.0, and a 15-credit spring at 2.8.
-The simple average of those three semester GPAs is (3.0 + 4.0 + 2.8) / 3 = 3.27.
-The correct weighted cumulative GPA is (3.0 x 15 + 4.0 x 6 + 2.8 x 15) / 36 = (45 + 24 + 42) / 36 = 3.08.
-The difference of 0.19 is not trivial: it is the gap between Cum Laude eligibility and not at many institutions.
-That said, the distinction matters most for students who mix heavy and light semesters, which includes most students who take summer or winter sessions.
+Adding up semester GPAs and dividing by the number of semesters is the most common calculation mistake, since it treats every semester as equal regardless of credits taken.
+A 3-credit summer session carries the same weight as an 18-credit spring semester in a simple average, distorting the result significantly.
+Consider a student with a 15-credit fall at 3.0, a 6-credit summer at 4.0, and a 15-credit spring at 2.8.
+The simple average is (3.0 + 4.0 + 2.8) / 3 = 3.27.
+The correct weighted cumulative GPA is (3.0 x 15 + 4.0 x 6 + 2.8 x 15) / 36 = 3.08.
+That 0.19 gap is the difference between Cum Laude eligibility and missing it at many institutions, and it matters most for students mixing heavy and light semesters, which describes most students taking summer or winter sessions.

 How a Single Semester Affects Your Cumulative GPA

-Completed Credits Before Bad SemesterBad Semester GPASemester CreditsCumulative GPA Drop (from 3.5)
+| Completed Credits Before Bad Semester | Bad Semester GPA | Semester Credits | Cumulative GPA Drop (from 3.5) |

-15 credits2.0153.5 to 2.75 (drop of 0.75)
+| 15 credits | 2.0 | 15 | 3.5 to 2.75 (drop of 0.75) |

-30 credits2.0153.5 to 3.17 (drop of 0.33)
+| 30 credits | 2.0 | 15 | 3.5 to 3.17 (drop of 0.33) |

-60 credits2.0153.5 to 3.38 (drop of 0.12)
+| 60 credits | 2.0 | 15 | 3.5 to 3.38 (drop of 0.12) |

-90 credits2.0153.5 to 3.42 (drop of 0.08)
+| 90 credits | 2.0 | 15 | 3.5 to 3.42 (drop of 0.08) |

-120 credits2.0153.5 to 3.44 (drop of 0.06)
+| 120 credits | 2.0 | 15 | 3.5 to 3.44 (drop of 0.06) |

 Academic Standing and Honour Thresholds

-3.9 and aboveSumma Cum LaudeTop graduation honour, competitive for selective graduate programmes
+| 3.9 and above | Summa Cum Laude | Top graduation honour, competitive for selective graduate programmes |

-3.7 to 3.89Magna Cum Laude / Dean's ListStrong graduate school candidacy, most scholarship renewals met
+| 3.7 to 3.89 | Magna Cum Laude / Dean's List | Strong graduate school candidacy, most scholarship renewals met |

-3.5 to 3.69Cum Laude / Dean's List EligibleCompetitive for most master's programmes, many employer GPA cutoffs met
+| 3.5 to 3.69 | Cum Laude / Dean's List Eligible | Competitive for most master's programmes |

 Accuracy and Limitations

-The calculator does not account for pass/fail grade exclusions, grade replacement policies for repeated courses, or institutional variations that deviate from the 4.0 scale (some schools use 4.3 where A+ = 4.3 rather than 4.0).
-For Canadian universities, Australian institutions, or Philippine universities using a different scale entirely, this calculator is not appropriate.
-The National Center for Education Statistics transcript data provides context on the distribution of GPA scales and graduation patterns across US higher education.
-For official GPA calculations that affect graduation honours or scholarship eligibility, always verify the result with your institutional registrar.
+This calculator is arithmetically precise for the standard 4.0 scale used at the large majority of US colleges, using conventional grade point assignments (A/A+ = 4.0, A- = 3.7, B+ = 3.3, and so on) and the quality points method standard among institutional registrars, accurate to two decimal places matching transcript precision.
+It does not account for pass/fail exclusions, grade replacement policies for repeated courses, or institutional variations from the 4.0 scale, some schools use 4.3 for A+.
+For Canadian, Australian, or Philippine institutions using a different scale entirely, this calculator does not apply.
+The National Center for Education Statistics transcript data gives context on GPA scale distribution across US higher education; for graduation honours or scholarship eligibility, always verify with your institutional registrar.

 Frequently Asked Questions